pdaicode/awesome-3dgs/README.md

 <details open>
 <summary><b>Abstract</b></summary>
 In this paper, we present Gaussian Splatting based text-to-3D generation (GSGEN), a novel approach for generating high-quality 3D objects.
 Previous methods suffer from inaccurate geometry and limited fidelity due to the absence of 3D prior and proper representation.
 We leverage 3D Gaussian Splatting, a recent state-of-the-art representation, to address existing shortcomings by exploiting the explicit nature that enables the incorporation of 3D prior.
-Specifically, our method adopts a pro- gressive optimization strategy, which includes a geometry optimization stage and an appearance refinement stage.
-In geometry optimization, a coarse representation is established under a 3D geometry prior along with the ordinary 2D SDS loss, ensur- ing a sensible and 3D-consistent rough shape.
+Specifically, our method adopts a progressive optimization strategy, which includes a geometry optimization stage and an appearance refinement stage.
+In geometry optimization, a coarse representation is established under a 3D geometry prior along with the ordinary 2D SDS loss, ensuring a sensible and 3D-consistent rough shape.
 Subsequently, the obtained Gaussians undergo an iterative refinement to enrich details.
-In this stage, we increase the num- ber of Gaussians by compactness-based densification to enhance continuity and improve fidelity.
+In this stage, we increase the number of Gaussians by compactness-based densification to enhance continuity and improve fidelity.
 With these designs, our approach can generate 3D content with delicate details and more accurate geometry.
 Extensive evaluations demonstrate the effectiveness of our method, especially for capturing high-frequency components.
 </details>

 [📄 Paper](https://arxiv.org/pdf/2309.16585.pdf) | [🌐 Project Page](https://gsgen3d.github.io/) | [💻 Code](https://github.com/gsgen3d/gsgen) | [🎥 Short Presentation](https://streamable.com/28snte) | [🎥 Explanation Video](https://www.youtube.com/live/l956ye13F8M?si=ZkvFL_lsY5OQUB7e)